terse-o/Simple-Image-Recognition/README.md

 image and what that image represents, and then assign it one of about 10 different labels.

 **NOTE:**
-Basic packages applied in this project are PIL, keras, tensorflow, matplotlib, cifar-10, numpy.
+Basic packages applied in this project are *PIL, keras, tensorflow, matplotlib, cifar-10, numpy*.

 **OVERVIEW:**